 Getting involved in research can be one of the most exciting, interesting, and gratifying things you do as an undergraduate student in Biology at UNM.
 Polls of students at schools around the country reveal that even students who do not intend to pursue a career involving research often feel that getting some research experience was the highlight of their undergraduate career.

 As a biology student at UNM, you are fortunate to be in a department where the faculty and graduate students are conducting research at literally all levels of biological organization, from molecules to ecosystems.
 Most of us are more than willing to mentor highly motivated undergraduate students who wish to gain some research experience.
 So, the opportunity is there, should you wish to avail yourself of it.

-If you’re sincerely interested in doing some research, the first thing you should do is view the listing of the Biology Department faculty and their research interests.
+If youíre sincerely interested in doing some research, the first thing you should do is view a listing of the Biology Department faculty and their research interests.
 This will help you focus your thoughts about research and let you identify faculty whose research interests overlap yours.
 Once you have done this, you should contact the appropriate faculty member(s) and discuss the possibilities.
-Finally, even if you don’t become actively involved in a research project, you can still get some exposure to biological research by attending one or more of the weekly offerings of the Departmental Seminar Series and the Wednesday noon Brown Bag Seminar.
-Either of these is a good way to get exposure to new research developments in various biology subdisciplines.
+Finally, even if you donít become actively involved in a research project, you can still get some exposure to biological research by attending one or more of the weekly offerings of the Departmental Seminar Series, the Wednesday noon Ecology Brown Bag Seminar, or the Friday noon Cell-Molecular seminar series.
+Any of these is a good way to get exposure to new research developments in various biology subdisciplines.